xyjsteven15/cdj_nme/README.md

 # CDJ NME

-"Education is a right not a privilege".
+Education is a right not a privilege.

 ---